jaderigby/segments/README.md

 ### Wraps ###

-Let's break these guys down: First, wrap.
-The "wrap" class adds a background color, and padding all around an element.
+Let's break these guys down: First, wrap:  The "wrap" class adds a background color, and padding all around an element.
 It is a block element that can be used as a wrapper.
 For example, below we have three sections.
 The middle section is using the "wrap" class:

 ![](/image-figures/wrap-example.svg)